Trams in Europe: Denmark

 In Aarhus, Denmark the Aarhus Letbane a new tramway is combined with converted local railways, operating since December 2017.

 In Odense, Denmark the Odense Letbane a new tramway, operating since 28 May 2022.
+It has special vehicles that can also run on tram-train sections.

-In Copenhagen, Denmark construction has started on a new tramway, Greater Copenhagen Light Rail, expected to start operation in 2025/2026.
+In Copenhagen, Denmark construction was started on a new tramway, Greater Copenhagen Light Rail The first section opened in late 2025.